 - Wireless Charging (Inductive Charging)

-- Pros: Hassle-free, high-tech experience.
+- Pros: Provides a completely hassle-free, cable-free, and high-tech user experience.

 Proper charging plays a key role in maintaining your EV’s performance.
 Choosing the right charger based on your needs ensures your vehicle stays efficient and ready for the road.